-Towards the end of this work, Ørsted mentioned two of Schelling's books: Ideen zu einer Philosophie der Natur, and Von der Weltseele, and remarked that "these two books certainly deserve attention because of the beautiful and grand ideas which are found in them, but the insufficiently rigorous method, whereby the author adds empirical theorems without distinguishing them adequately from a priori theorems, deprives the book of much of its value, in particular because the empirical theorems that he adduces are often completely false."
-At this time, it was impossible to classify Ørsted as a follower of Schelling's ideas.
+Towards the end of this work, Ørsted mentioned two of Schelling's books: Ideen zu einer Philosophie der Natur, and Von der Weltseele, and remarked that "these two books certainly deserve attention because of the beautiful and grand ideas which are found in them, but the insufficiently rigorous method, whereby the author adds empirical theorems without distinguishing them adequately from a priori theorems, deprives the book of much of its value, in particular because the empirical theorems that he adduces are often completely false."174 At this time, it was impossible to classify Ørsted as a follower of Schelling's ideas.

 Shortly afterwards, however, Ørsted's opinion about Schelling began to change.
-In the same year (1799) he published his "Dissertation on the structure of the elementary metaphysics of external nature" where he presented a favorable attitude:
+In the same year (1799) he published his "Dissertation on the structure of the elementary metaphysics of external nature" where he presented a favourable attitude:

 This essay of mine was almost finished when Schelling's excellent Erster Entwurf einer Naturphilosophie arrived here, so I could not use it in this place, which I certainly regret; in any case, his book contributes much more to the higher than to the elementary metaphysics of nature.
-What I have tried to establish in this dissertation about the force of cohesion is in accordance with the views f this philosopher; I have not, however, derived these findings from his book [...]176
+What I have tried to establish in this dissertation about the force of cohesion is in accordance with the views of this philosopher; I have not, however, derived these findings from his book [...]175

-Although Ørsted highly praised Kant, at some places he openly criticized him: "[...] although I originally intended to follow in Kant's footsteps as far as this subject is concerned, when I thought it over more carefully I was forced to leave that trail."
-177
+Although Ørsted highly praised Kant, at some places he openly criticised him: "[...] although I originally intended to follow in Kant's footsteps as far as this subject is concerned, when I thought it over more carefully I was forced to leave that trail."176

 Schelling's influence upon Ørsted became stronger after 1802.
 In 1802, Ørsted's ideas were already regarded as related to Naturphilosophie, and this was a cause of concern around him.
-In Berlin, during his continental travels (1801-1802), he defended Naturphilosophie against the criticisms of Alexander Nicolaus von Scherer.178
+In Berlin, during his continental travels (1801-1802),